-In May 2017, Denise was appointed Associate Director of Graduate-Student and Postdoc Programs at The Teaching Center.
-Previously, she worked as the HHMI postdoctoral research scholar and fellow in science education, with a dual appointment in The Teaching Center and the Department of Biology at Washington University.
-Denise was appointed Assistant Director in 2014.
+In May 2017, Denise was appointed Associate Director for Graduate-Student and Postdoc Programs at The Teaching Center.
+Serving as Assistant Director of Academic Services since 2014, Denise came to Washington University in 2013 as the HHMI postdoctoral research scholar and fellow in science education, with a dual appointment in The Teaching Center and the Department of Biology at Washington University.

-Denise leads the WU-CIRTL program with Gina Frey, Beth Fisher, Kathy Miller (Professor and Chair of Biology), and the WU-CIRTL steering committee.
+Denise leads the WU-CIRTL program with Gina Frey and Kathy Miller (Professor and Chair of Biology).
 This program has been developed in coordination with the 43-institution CIRTL network, with support from the National Science Foundation and the Great Lakes Higher Education Corporation.
 The mission of CIRTL (the Center for Integrating Research, Teaching, and Learning) is to improve undergraduate STEM education by training future faculty in evidence-based teaching.
-In addition to her work developing the local WU-CIRTL program, Denise teaches and facilitates several CIRTL cross-network offerings.
+In addition to her work developing the local WU-CIRTL program, Denise teaches and facilitates CIRTL cross-network offerings.

 Denise enjoys building interdisciplinary connections with others who have a passion for teaching and learning, and she is most interested in innovative, student-centered methods of teaching that encourage and inspire non-traditional and underrepresented student groups to pursue STEM majors.
 In addition, she plays a leadership role on the team that is developing and implementing Catalysts for Change, an outreach program designed to encourage young women in St. Louis area high schools to pursue STEM degrees.